What are UTM parameters?

 Campaign ID (tool-dependent)

-Shorter, more readable, and more trustworthy in chat, email, and docs.
+Shorter, more readable, more trustworthy in chat, email, and docs.

 Less copy/paste friction

-Long query strings break less often in ugly ways.
+Huge query strings break less often in editors.

-Copy → Clean → Share as a consistent hygiene step before sending.
+Copy → Clean → Share as a calm hygiene step.

 When UTMs are useful

-UTMs aren’t “evil” — they’re a measurement tool.
-They make sense when you intentionally analyze campaigns, e.g., newsletters, ads, or A/B tests.
+UTMs are not “evil”—they’re a measurement tool.
+They make sense when you intentionally analyze campaigns, e.g. newsletters, ads, or A/B tests.

 Keep (typical)

-• Your own newsletter → you measure clicks in your tool
+• Your newsletter → you measure clicks in your tool

 • A/B tests → compare variants via utm_content